South Shore, Chicago

-South Shore is one of 77 defined community areas of Chicago, Illinois, United States.
+South Shore is one of the 77 community areas of Chicago in Illinois, United States.
 Located on the city's South Side, the area is named for its location along the city's southern lakefront.
 Although South Shore has seen a greater than 40% decrease in residents since Chicago's population peaked in the 1950s, the area remains one of the most densely populated neighborhoods on the South Side.
 The community benefits from its location along the waterfront, its accessibility to Lake Shore Drive, and its proximity to major institutions and attractions such as the University of Chicago, the Museum of Science and Industry, and Jackson Park.